‘I have given everything’ - Former Stoke City and DR Congo star Zakuani retires from football | Goal.com

 Zakuani also played for Greek Super League side Kalloni, Northampton Town, Gillingham and Swindon Town before returning to Dagenham & Redbridge.

-On the international scene, the defender made boasts of 29 caps for DR Congo before retiring in 2018 after 29 appearances.
+On the international scene, the defender boasts 29 caps for DR Congo before retiring in 2018 after 29 appearances.